-Detailed written reports are sent to parents of students in Y7-10 at the end of the Summer term.
+Detailed written reports are shared with parents of students in Y7-10 at the end of the Summer term.
 Parents also receive two interim reports each year, at the end of the Autumn and Spring Terms.
 This provides parents with basic information about their child's current attainment, behaviour and effort.

 Students in Year 11 receive three interim reports each year, which are strategically placed throughout the year to provide maximum impact.
-The first report is sent home in November to inform parent's about the start their child has made in such a key year.
+The first report is shared in November to inform parents about the start their child has made in such a key year.
 Students' second interim report is published just after the completion of their mocks in late January/early February.
 This report also contains mock grades in addition to the normal progress, attainment, effort and behavior information.
-The final interim report is sent out around Easter (depending on when it falls) to give parents and students an insight into where extra focus may be required in the last few weeks before their final exams.
+The final interim report is available around Easter (depending on when it falls) to give parents and students an insight into where extra focus may be required in the last few weeks before their final exams.
+All Year 11 interim reports also include a GCSE predicted grade.